Skip to main content

 Visual Culture

-Her book In Pursuit of Universalism: Yorozu Tetsugorô and Japanese Modern Art (University of California Press, 2010) places early twentieth-century Japanese painting in the framework of global modernism.
-This book was awarded the inaugural Phillips Book Prize of the Phillips Collection Center for the Study of Modern Art.
-An exhibition and catalog Made in Japan: The Postwar Creative Print Movement (University of Washington Press, 2005) tells the story of the transformation of the print as a medium of cultural identity and exchange in the context of Japan's post-World War II rehabilitation and reentry into the world community of nations.
+Her award-winning book In Pursuit of Universalism: Yorozu Tetsugorô and Japanese Modern Art (University of California Press, 2010) places early twentieth-century Japanese painting in the framework of global modernism; it received the inaugural Phillips Book Prize of the Phillips Collection Center for the Study of Modern Art.
+An exhibition and catalog Made in Japan: The Postwar Creative Print Movement (Milwaukee Art Museum and University of Washington Press, 2005) tells the story of the transformation of the print as a medium of cultural identity and exchange in the context of Japan's post-World War II rehabilitation and reentry into the world community of nations.
+Japan and Paris: Impressionism, Post-Impressionism, and the Modern Era (Honolulu Academy of Arts and University of Washington Press, 2004), co-authored with Christine Guth and Emiko Yamanashi, examines late 19th century and early 20th century Japanese collections of modern European art and the modern Japanese painting practices that flourished in this transnational moment of artistic cross-fertilization.

-Professor Volk is now completing a manuscript titled In the Shadow of Empire: Art in Occupied Japan, which brings a novel critical perspective concerning empire to the study of Japanese art under the American occupation of Japan (1945-1952).
+Professor Volk’s latest book, In the Shadow of Empire: Art in Occupied Japan (University of Chicago Press, 2025) brings a novel critical perspective concerning empire to the study of Japanese art under the American occupation of Japan (1945-1952).
 Through the analysis of charismatic artworks in a range of mediums and political commitments, the book shows how the forgotten art of a country in the shadows of American empire variously accommodated and resisted the Cold War global realignment that followed on the heels of World War II.

-Other publications have treated such topics as Japanese prints, screens (byôbu), and illustrated books; the avant-garde, images of blacks and racialized representation, the geopolitical dimensions of Japanese self-representations at world's fairs, female artists, and contemporary art.
+Other publications have treated such mediums as Japanese prints, screens (byôbu), sculpture, and illustrated books, and such topics as the avant-garde, race and gender, artistic activism, the art world, the geopolitical dimensions of Japanese self-representations at world's fairs, and contemporary art.

 Students who wish to apply for the graduate program in Japanese art history are strongly advised to submit results from the Japanese-Language Proficiency Test (JLPT) with their applications.